bigskysoftware/htmx-extensions/src/sse/README.md

 ##### Details

-* `detail.elt` - The element on which the SSE connection was setup.
-This is the element which has the `sse-connect` attribute.
+* `detail.error` - The error that occured while creating an EventSource.
-* `detail.source` - The [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) object.
+* `detail.source` - The EventSource.

 #### `htmx:sseBeforeMessage`